sayak1986/github-example/README.md

 # github-example
-This repository is a demonstration of how to create a Github repository and properly set it up
+This repository is a precursor to the innumerable machine learning projects that i wish to undertake in future and showcase my talent to prospective employees